Top BIM Software Tools in 2023

 - Reporting feature could be more customizable

-- Revizto does not have any pricing information available in public, the only way to obtain such information is to request a quote from the company in question and/or schedule a demo of that same solution.
+- Revizto does not have any pricing information available in public, the only way to obtain such information is to request a quotation from the company and/or schedule a demo of the solution.

 My personal opinion about Revizto: